kellyelton/docs.exceptionless.com/contents/sendingevents.md

 ## Sending Additional Information

-You can easily include additional information in your error reports using our fluent error builder API.
+You can easily include additional information in your error reports using our fluent event builder API.

 {% highlight c# %}
 try {